Legal Clinic Unit

 There are certain prerequisites for you to be eligible to apply.
 Ideally, you will have completed Civil Procedure, Professional Responsibility and Corporate Law.
 There is some flexibility in this, and we may be able to make some exceptions.
 Please contact the Law Clinic Manager to discuss your individual study plan.

-In 2017, LAWS3005 will be offered in Semester 1 and again in Semester 2.
-Enrolment will be limited to 14 students in each Semester.
+LAWS3005 is offered in both Semester 1 and Semester 2.
+Enrolments are limited to 14 students in each Semester.

 Unit Learning Outcomes are: